Skip to primary navigation Skip to content Skip to footer

 • The fungus in their fur can cure cancer, according to recent investigations.

-a close up of a two toed sloth
+a close up of an animal

 When traveling to Costa Rica, make sure to have “sloth sighting” on your “must-do” list for activities in Costa Rica.
 You’ll be fascinated with their unique lifestyle and smiling faces.
 Pura Vida!